 Stress and Coping Skills

 Helps students identify various forms of stress and how stress can affect their daily lives.
-Throughout this presentation, students will discuss how stress can be positive and negative, including causes, and what determines a person’s ability to manage stress.
+Throughout this workshop, students will discuss how stress can be positive and negative, including causes, and what determines a person’s ability to manage stress.
 Each student completes a stress assessment and an examination of “my personal stress symptoms”.
 In addition, students explore constructive coping skills and brainstorm what skills to use in various situations.
-This presentation may be given to audiences as young as fifth grade.
-The goal of this presentation is to increase knowledge about stress and coping, provide opportunities to practice skill building, increase help seeking behavior and identify support systems.
+This workshop may be given to audiences as young as fifth grade.
+The goal of this presentation is to increase knowledge about stress and coping, provide opportunities to practice skill building, increase help-seeking behavior and identify support systems.

 Grief and Loss

-This presentation covers types of loss, the grieving cycle, symptoms of grief, the importance of talking about thoughts and feelings, and an examination of constructive and destructive coping skills.
+This workshop covers types of loss, the grieving cycle, symptoms of grief, the importance of talking about thoughts and feelings, and an examination of constructive and destructive coping skills.
 In addition, students examine what to say to someone that is grieving and how best to help.
 Resources are given and students brainstorm various people to whom they can speak.
-This presentation is given only to high school and middle school-aged youth and older.
-The goal of this presentation is to increase knowledge about grieving, provide opportunities to practice skill building, increase help seeking behavior and identifying support systems.
+This workshop is given only to high school and middle school-aged youth and older.
+The goal of this workshop is to increase knowledge about grieving, provide opportunities to practice skill building, increase help-seeking behavior and identifying support systems.

 Bullies and Victims